 Ten Mythological Creatures in Ancient Folklore

-The world is full of stories about mythical creatures, legendary beasts, and supernatural and god-like beings.
-For thousands of years, humans everywhere—sometimes inspired by living animals or even fossils—have brought mythic creatures to life in stories, songs, and works of art.
-Today these creatures, from the powerful dragon to the soaring phoenix, continue to thrill, terrify, entertain, and inspire us.
-Some, such as the Loch Ness Monster or Sasquatch, continue to be "sighted" and sought to this day.
-While the origins of these fabulous creatures are varied, and often disputed, they have played significant roles in human society, and have served to stimulate the imagination and desire that is ingrained in human nature to experience more than this physical world.
-Whether they truly exist in physical form is indeed secondary to their existence in the minds of so many people throughout the world and through history.
+Mythical creatures, legendary beasts, and supernatural, mystical, and god-like beings have fascinated us since ancient times.
+They have filled folklore, stories, songs, and works of art.
+Sometimes living animals or fossils have inspired these mythological creatures.
+Even today, these beings, from the powerful dragon to the soaring phoenix, continue to thrill, terrify, entertain, and inspire us.
+Some, such as the Loch Ness Monster or Sasquatch, continue to be "sighted" and sought out.
+While the origins of fabulous creatures are varied, and often disputed, they have played significant roles in human society, and have served to stimulate the imagination and desire that is ingrained in human nature to experience more than this physical world.
+Whether they truly exist in physical form is indeed secondary to their existence in the minds of so many people throughout the world and history.

-According to the Scandinavian mythology, the Kraken is a giant sea creature (said to be 1 mile long) that attacks ships and is so huge that its body could be mistaken for an island.
+According to Scandinavian mythology, the Kraken is a giant sea creature (said to be 1 mile (1.61 km) long) that attacks ships and is so huge that its body could be mistaken for an island.
 It is first mentioned in the Örvar-Oddr, a 13th century Icelandic saga involving two sea monsters , the Hafgufa (sea mist) and the Lyngbakr (heather-back).
 The Hafgufa is supposed to be a reference to the Kraken.
 The existence of the Kraken was even acknowledged in scientific texts , including the first edition of Systema Naturae , a taxonomic classification of living organisms by the Swedish botanist, physician, and zoologist Carolus Linnaeus.
 He classified the Kraken as a cephalopod, designating the scientific name Microcosmus marinus.
 Although any mention to Kraken was omitted in later editions of the Systema Naturae, Linnaeus described it in his later work, Fauna Suecica , as a "unique monster" that "is said to inhabit the seas of Norway”.
-Accounts of the Kraken are believed by many historians to have originated from sightings of the giant squid, which can reach 18 meters in length.
+Accounts of the Kraken are believed by many historians to have originated from sightings of the giant squid, which can reach 59 feet (18 meters) in length.

 The naga is a legendary aquatic, serpentine creature that resides in oceans, rivers, lakes, or waterfalls.
 Nagas are said to have black scales and can grow to hundreds of feet in length.
 Nagas are traditionally worshipped as personifications of water deities and considered bringers of rain and clouds.
 They are guardians of temples and holy places.
-Most Kaliyatran believe that the superior God direct the actions of the nagas, and these sea serpents are honoured with many titles such as the "Maharaja Sarpa" and the "Naga who is God".
-It is commonly believed that nagas live in underground cities , are capable of speech and can use their heavenly powers to control weather and assume humanoid form at will.
+Most Kaliyatran believe that the superior God directs the actions of the nagas, and these sea serpents are honored with many titles such as the "Maharaja Sarpa" and the "Naga who is God".
+It is commonly believed that nagas live in underground cities , are capable of speech, and can use their heavenly powers to control weather and assume humanoid form at will.